flussonic/mse-player/README.md

 `opts` is plain object it can include methods:

-  - `debug: boolean` - if `true` then enable logs in browser console.
+  - `debug?: boolean` - if `true` then enable logs in browser console.
 And export methods humanTime, humanDate to window.

+  - `progressUpdateTime?: number` - time period for invoking `onProgress`.

-  - `onProgress(utc: number)` - triggered every 100ms while a stream is playing and gives current playback time
+  - `onProgress(utc: number)` - triggered every 100ms(progressUpdateTime) while a stream is playing and gives current playback time

   - `onMediaInfo(info: MediaInfo)` - triggered then metadata of the stream is available. metadata include a common information of the stream such as width, height, information about mbr streams and so on.
 After this callback triggered you can use getVideoTracks()/getAudioTracks() methods.